Meet our beautiful Blackbuck!

 Monarto Safari Park first became home to these gorgeous animals in 1983, when thirteen individuals arrived from Adelaide Zoo.
 Since then, Monarto Safari Park has bred over 300 Blackbuck, many of which can be found in zoos across Australia.
-At the moment, 40 majestic individuals call Monarto Safari Park home.
+At the moment, over 70 majestic individuals call Monarto Safari Park home.

 When threatened, these agile mammals can perform incredibly high leaps into the air, before dashing away at speeds of up to 80 kilometres per hour!
 Fortunately, the heard at Monarto Safari Park is safe and sound, meaning all the jumping and running they do here is for fun!